brianz/udacity-sdc-p5/README.md

 At the end of all this, I was getting the best results with *all* features being used, HOG + spatial + color.

-The function `extract_features` is the entrypoint for extracting features for a list of images.
+The function `extract_features` is the entry-point for extracting features for a list of images.
 A helper function named `single_img_features` can be used for testing on a single image.

 To train the SVM I have a single function called `train`.
 This function uses all of the global